- Academic Programs & Policies

-Professional academic advisors in the Explore Center engage undeclared students in major exploration, degree planning, and academic course work selection.
-By working closely with all of the UNL colleges, Explore Center advisors help students design a general academic plan for one or more semesters that will allow them to progress toward a degree, while also exploring the variety of opportunities offered by the University.
-Undeclared students are encouraged to meet with a professional academic advisor in the Explore Center early in their first semester at UNL to discuss interest areas and to develop a plan for major exploration.
-It is recommended undeclared students continue to meet with an Explore Center advisor once a semester and attend Explore Center workshops until they declare a major.
+Professional academic advisors in the Explore Center engage undeclared students in major exploration, degree planning, and academic coursework selection.
+By working closely with all of the University of Nebraska–Lincoln colleges, Explore Center advisors help students design a general academic plan for one or more semesters that will allow them to progress toward a degree while also exploring the variety of opportunities offered by the University.
+Explore Center advisors also connect students with campus resources that will help further their major exploration and assist them in achieving academic success.
+Undeclared students are encouraged to meet with a professional academic advisor in the Explore Center early in their first semester at the University of Nebraska–Lincoln to discuss interest areas and to develop a plan for major exploration.
 Additional information concerning major exploration can be found on the Explore Center website.

 Pre-Health and Pre-Law Students

-Professional academic advisors in the Explore Center provide academic advising for students interested in pursuing professional health and law degrees after completion of their undergraduate course work at UNL.
-Pre-health and pre-law areas of study are not majors at UNL but rather advising categories.
-Students may select any academic major while pursuing pre-health or pre-law areas of study and will be advised on degree requirements for graduation from UNL by their college/major advisor.
+Professional academic advisors in the Explore Center provide academic advising for students interested in pursuing professional health and law degrees after completion of their undergraduate coursework at the University of Nebraska–Lincoln.
+Pre-health and pre-law areas of study are not majors at the University of Nebraska–Lincoln but rather advising categories.
+Students may select any academic major while pursuing pre-health or pre-law areas of study and will be advised on degree requirements for graduation from the University of Nebraska–Lincoln by their college/major advisor.
 Students are advised in their pre-health and pre-law areas through the Explore Center.
 Pre-professional advising includes career exploration, course planning, extracurricular activity and involvement planning, entrance exam preparation, and application consultation.

-Students can receive specific advising in the following pre-health areas of interest: pre-chiropractic, pre-clinical perfusion, pre-cytotechnology, pre-dental hygiene, pre-dentistry, pre-law, pre-medical laboratory science, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-public health, and pre-radiation science technology.
-Students who do not know which career path they might pursue are encouraged to explore the many options available by using the ExploreHealthCareers website in addition to the Career Services and Explore Center websites and resources.
+Students can receive specific advising in the following pre-professional areas of interest: pre-chiropractic, pre-clinical perfusion, pre-cytology, pre-dental hygiene, pre-dentistry, pre-dietetics, pre-genetic counseling, pre-law, pre-medical laboratory science, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-public health, and pre-radiation science.

 Key characteristics of ACE that demonstrate the benefits of the program to students: